Travia Legal

 August 25 2025

-The Court of Cassation, by Order No. 12485 of 8 May 2024, has clarified the limitation periods for the Right of Recourse exercised by INAIL (the Italian National Institute for Insurance against Accidents at Work) under the principle of Vicarious Liability (Art.
+The Supreme Court, by Order No. 12485 of 8 May 2024, has clarified the limitation periods for the Right of Recourse exercised by INAIL (the Italian National Institute for Insurance against Accidents at Work) under the principle of Vicarious Liability (Art.
 2049 of the Civil Code).

 The ruling establishes that the three-year limitation period begins to run from the date a judgment acquitting the employer becomes res judicata (passaggio in giudicato).
 Crucially, any pending separate criminal proceedings against an employee are irrelevant to this timeline.
 The decision reaffirms the definitive abolition of the "criminal priority rule" (pregiudiziale penale), confirming that civil liability and the classification of an act as an abstract criminal offence can be determined independently within civil proceedings.